-The website for Intellectual Property Law can be found at https://ipfest.allard.ubc.ca/
+The website for Intellectual Property Law can be found at https://iplaw.allard.ubc.ca/

-Evaluation method: 70% final exam, 30% class preparation and participation
+Evaluation method: 70% final exam, 30% short project or presentation, as well as participation.

 Jon Festinger, Q.C. is a Vancouver, British Columbia based counsel and educator.